San Francisco General Hospital

-The Priscilla Chan and Mark Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG) is a public hospital in San Francisco, California, under the purview of the city's Department of Public Health.
+San Francisco General Hospital (officially known as the Zuckerberg San Francisco General Hospital and Trauma Center) is a public hospital in San Francisco, California, operated by the San Francisco Department of Public Health.
 It serves as the only Level I trauma center for the 1.5 million residents of San Francisco and northern San Mateo County.

 It is the largest acute inpatient and rehabilitation hospital for psychiatric patients in the city.
 Additionally, it is the only acute hospital in San Francisco that provides 24-hour psychiatric emergency services.

 In addition to the approximately 3,500 San Francisco municipal employees, the University of California, San Francisco (UCSF) provides approximately 1,500 employees (including physicians, nurses and ancillary personnel), and the SFGH serves as one of the teaching hospitals for the UCSF School of Medicine.
 The hospital, especially its Ward 86, was instrumental in treating and identifying early cases of AIDS.
 A new San Francisco General Hospital acute care building was completed in 2016 for a total approximate cost of $1.02 billion.